Best Diet Plan For Marathon Runners

 • Understand your body needs: Understand your body’s needs and test different foods to work out which are the ones that comply with your tastes and growth.

-• Increase your carbohydrate intake in the weeks before your race to fill up your glycogen stores of the body.
+• Increase your carbohydrate intake in the weeks before your race to fill up your glycogen stores in the body.

 • Don’t forget to bring a gel or carbohydrate drink to sip in the time period before the start.
 Remember, particularly to have a good hydration status.